aran69/FYPcrypto/README.md

-This document details the operation of NTRU.java, a java class which encrypts plaintext, decrypts ciphertext, nad generates new private and public keys, as detailed in the NTRU cryptosytem.
+This document details the operation of NTRU.java, a java class which encrypts plaintext, decrypts ciphertext, and generates new private and public keys, as detailed in the NTRU cryptosytem.

 Step 1)
 compile in command line/terminal: